SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 #### Option 4 - Run post-upgrade

->**Important**: This task needs to be invoked from within the VM and cannot be invoked via a remote connection.
+>**Important**: This task needs to be invoked from within the VM and cannot be invoked through a remote connection.

 >**Info**: During this process, the previously used password in the source will be validated as per Cumulocity's password policy.
 In case the password is not compliant with the policy, the user will be prompted to enter the tenant password without which the post-upgrade task cannot be completed.